Quick start guide for the Tessl Framework

 Now that you've initialized Tessl, let's use it to create a spec that pluralizes a given English word.

 We'll use Claude Code as our agent in our examples going forward.
 You can run the same prompts in your agent of choice.
-Alternatively, you can also use the Tessl CLI directly, shown in the second tab.
+Alternatively, you can also use the Tessl CLI directly, as shown in the second tab.

 Write a spec that pluralizes English words.
+Use <your preferred language>

 5